wwarthen/FAT/ReadMe.txt

    C:README.TXT refers to CP/M file README.TXT on CP/M drive C
    README.TXT refers to CP/M file README.TXT on current CP/M drive

- - References to a FAT filesystem MUST start with a number followed by a colon.
-Any path that does not start with a drive followed by a colon are assumed to reference the current CP/M drive.

  - Application is generally oblivious to system files.

  - It is not currently possible to reference CP/M user areas other